2019 State Arts Agency Arts Education Managers Professional Development Institute - Missoula, Montana

 - Outcome 3: Participants will cultivate the skills needed to build relationships with diverse communities at the speed of trust

-Check back soon for registration and agenda information!
+Check back soon for registration information!